daxrajani/RTO-Exam-App/README.md

 # RTO-Exam-App

 This application is developed for educational purposes, allowing the users to prepare the multiple choice questions for RTO exam.
-And also user can watch video related to RTO exam to prepare.
+And also user can watch video related to RTO exam for preparation.